Cold front: Clouds

 If the cold front is highly unstable, cumulonimbus clouds producing thunderstorms commonly form along the front.
 Anvil cirrus clouds may spread a considerable distance downwind from the thunderstorms.
-The other cloud types associated with a cold front depend on atmospheric conditions such as air mass stability and wind shear.
+The other cloud types associated with a cold front depend on atmospheric conditions such as airmass stability and wind shear.
 As the front approaches, middle-étage gives way to altostratus and low-level stratocumulus with intermittent light precipitation if the warm airmass being displaced by the cold front is mostly stable.
 With significant airmass instability, vertically developed cumulus or cumulonimbus with showers and thunderstorms will form along the front.

-After the passage of the cold front, the sky usually clears as high pressure builds in behind the system, although significant amounts of cumulus or stratocumulus, often in the form of long bands called cloud streets may persist if the air mass behind the front remains humid from a source of moisture.
+After the passage of the cold front, the sky usually clears as high pressure builds in behind the system, although significant amounts of cumulus or stratocumulus, often in the form of long bands called cloud streets, may persist if the airmass behind the front remains humid from a source of moisture.
 Small and unchanging amounts of cumulus or cirrus clouds in an otherwise clear sky are usually indications of continuing fair weather as long as the barometric pressure remains comparatively high.